 Containers Carry-On Checked Conditions for Transport

 Messenger, Shoulder or Large Laptop Bags, Paper or Plastic Bags & Tote Bags Yes No

 Large Coolers (No Perishables) No Yes

 Laundry Bags Yes No

 Personal Items Yes No

 Plastic or Rubber Shipping Containers No No

 Shipping Boxes Yes Yes Items over the size requirements are subject to a carry-on fee

 Oversize Items Yes Yes Up to 100 linear inches or in limited circumstances as carry-on.

 Overweight Items No No

-Trash Bags Yes Yes For booster/car seats, and strollers only
+Trash Bags No No For booster/car seats, and strollers only

 Woven Fabric Zipper Bags Yes No

+Other Carry-On Checked Conditions for Transport

-consumption of personal alcohol must only be done in Sleeping Car accommodations.
+Alcoholic Beverages Yes No Customer can transport alcohol but consumption of personal alcohol must only be done in Sleeping Car accommodations.

 Controlled/illegal substance No No

-Cremated Remains Yes Yes Must be in small container securely stored

-stored within the customer's baggage
+Cremated Remains Yes Yes Must be in small container securely stored stored within the customer's baggage

 Dry Ice Yes Yes Refer to "Dry Ice"

 Fruits/Vegetables Yes No In small amounts for customers' trip

 Jewelry Yes No

 Perfumes and Colognes Yes No

 Plants No No

 Meat Yes No In small amounts for customers' trip

 Mannequins No No

 Negotiable Papers (e.g. Stocks and Bonds) No No

 Seafood No No